Choosing Your Life Partner

 MOVING FORWARD IN RIGHTEOUSNESS

 When you are beginning to be drawn romantically towards someone, you should begin by earnestly seeking God in prayer.
 Rather than engaging in many in-depth, heart-sharing conversations, or hours spent in late night phone calls, texts, and e-mails, we would recommend the wisdom of stepping back and devoting time to prayer.
 It is important to realize that as emotionally intoxicating as this time can be, it is also a time where you are tremendously prone to being deceived.
-We would recommend following the specific course of action listed below before making your feelings known to the object of your affection.
+We would recommend following the specific course of action listed below before making your feelings known to the person directly.

 - Submit the whole thing to God and commit yourself to laying down your feelings and the potential of this relationship if God’s direction to do so becomes clear.